 Universal Technical Institute (UTI) Receives a Buy from B.Riley FBR

-B.Riley FBR analyst Rajiv Sharma maintained a Buy rating on Universal Technical Institute (UTI) today and set a price target of $9.00.
-The company’s shares closed last Monday at $7.84, close to its 52-week high of $8.00.
+B.Riley FBR analyst Rajiv Sharma reiterated a Buy rating on Universal Technical Institute (UTI) today and set a price target of $11.00.
+The company’s shares closed last Monday at $9.47, close to its 52-week high of $9.76.

-Currently, the analyst consensus on Universal Technical Institute is a Moderate Buy with an average price target of $9.00.
+Currently, the analyst consensus on Universal Technical Institute is a Moderate Buy with an average price target of $11.50, representing a 19.0% upside.
+In a report released yesterday, Argus Research also upgraded the stock to Buy with a $12.00 price target.

 See today’s analyst top recommended stocks >>